DS-100/DS-100.github.io/sp17/index.md

 If you have enrolled in the wait-list please complete the following  <a href="https://goo.gl/forms/Ku5cu7L7cUbSaTKc2">Background Survey</a> we will use this to help in admitting students into the class.
+Please sign up for Piazza to follow updates on the wait list.

+## Office Hours, Section, and Lab Schedule

+<iframe src="https://calendar.google.com/calendar/embed?mode=WEEK&amp;height=600&amp;wkst=1&amp;bgcolor=%23FFFFFF&amp;src=berkeley.edu_la1n86aak6nfrq8qbt36l987gs%40group.calendar.google.com&amp;color=%23691426&amp;ctz=America%2FLos_Angeles" style="border-width:0" width="800" height="600" frameborder="0" scrolling="no"></iframe>